waqasmustafa/custom_login_url/README.md

 - Check that all dependencies are met

 **Q: Custom URL shows 404**
+- Ensure the feature is enabled in Settings
 - Verify the slug is set correctly in Settings
 - Check that Website Redirects are working
 - Try accessing the internal route `/_login_cloak` directly